jnice-81/CheapMeshStereo/README.md

 ## Extending

-This looks like a good starting point for a project, but a crucial feature is missing/stuff is to slow: TODO ADD EXTENDING
+This looks like a good starting point for your project, but a crucial feature is missing/stuff is to slow: TODO ADD EXTENDING